 STEP 1 – Find a profitable niche that you like

 A freelance writing niche is nothing but your specialization.
-It can be anything under the sun (the narrower, the better) – Technology, Parenting, Marketing (industry type niche) or whitepaper, blog, email sequence etc (content type niche).
+It can be anything under the sun (the more narrowed down, the better) – Technology, Parenting, Marketing (industry type niche) or whitepaper, blog, email sequence etc (content type niche).

 So, how do you find yours?

 Jot down what you presently do at work (or have done in the past).
-This will consist of all your roles, responsibilities etc that you have (or had).
+This will consist of all the roles and responsibilities that you have (or had).

-Now, jot down all your interest and narrow down a few niches you will love to write in
+Jot down all your interests and narrow down a few niches you will love to write in

 Compare, analyze (based on experience, interest, and profitability) and decide what is best suited for you.

 Note: Having a niche does not mean you have to turn down work (outside of this niche) that comes your way.
 Take it.
 By doing this, you will get a chance to explore your interests and understand that one niche that best suits you.
 I recommend having a niche from the beginning because you can then streamline your efforts to land clients.

 STEP 2 – Find who you want to write for and create a portfolio